 Achoo!
 It’s allergy season, and warm enough that you need your AC.
 Is your AC making your allergies worse?

-It’s common wisdom that air conditioning can spread allergens through your home, potentially making your symptoms worse.
+It’s common knowledge that your AC is spreading allergens through your home, potentially making allergy symptoms worse.
 While this is a concern, a well-maintained air conditioning system can help with allergens and particles, and you don’t have to choose between having the AC on and sniffling or turning it off and suffering heat exhaustion (We’ve all been there!)

-The answer isn’t to turn off your AC (unless you really don’t need it), but to make sure that you keep your indoor air quality up while running it.
+The answer isn’t to turn off your AC, but to make sure that you keep your indoor air quality up while running it.
 Your home should not be a center for dust and allergens.
 In fact, it should be a haven from all that pollen.
 And yes, there are things you can do:

 Change Your Filters